 Quilts for Home

 Designer Siobhan Rogers variation on the classic Courthouse Steps block looks fresh and modern when it’s used as the entire quilt top.

 Twinkle Star Quilt

-This star pattern from designer Debbie Grika looks both classic and modern.
+This star pattern from designer Debbie Grifka looks both classic and modern.
 It can also be made with a charm pack of 5” squares, so you can spend less time cutting.

 As this gorgeous Nine Patch pattern from Christine Barnes shows, dynamic designs don’t have to be complicated.
 For maximum color impact, Christine says, “Don’t be afraid to include colors that aren’t in the center plaid square—they add a surprise element and make your design more original.”

 For Kitchen and Dining